sbrylka/sas-exercises/README.md

 ## General info
 This project will show how to use base commands like:
-..*how to put your data
+* how to put your data
-..*merge your tables
+* merge your tables
-..*use "if" function
+* use "if" function
-..*make simple charts
+* make simple charts
-..*count easiest statistics
+* count easiest statistics

 ## Screenshots